codefresh-io/codefresh-pipeline-runner/README.md

-# Codefresh pipeline runner
+# Codefresh pipeline runner GitHub Action

-This repository holds a GitHub action that can be used to call existing [Codefresh pipelines](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/pipelines/).
+Codefresh is a CI/CD platform that engineers actually love to use.
+The [Codefresh pipeline](https://codefresh.io/docs/docs/configure-ci-cd-pipeline/pipelines/) runner GitHub action will trigger an existing Codefresh pipeline from a GitHub action.

 It is based on the [Codefresh CLI](https://codefresh-io.github.io/cli/) which can execute Codefresh pipelines remotely (using an API key for authentication).
 The Codefresh CLI is already available as a [public Docker image](https://hub.docker.com/r/codefresh/cli/), so creating a GitHub action with it is a trivial process.

 # Integrating Codefresh pipelines with GitHub actions

 GitHub actions are a flexible way to respond to GitHub events and perform one or more tasks when a specific GitHub event happens.
-GitHub actions can also use Codefresh pipeline as a back-end resulting in a very powerful combination where the first action starts from GitHub, but Codefresh takes care of the actual compilation or deployment in a pipeline.
+GitHub actions can also use Codefresh pipelines as a back-end resulting in a very powerful combination where the first action starts from GitHub, but Codefresh takes care of the actual compilation or deployment in a pipeline.